-Samm Sacks is a Cybersecurity Policy and China Digital Economy Fellow at New America.
-Her research focuses on emerging information and communication technology (ICT) policies globally, particularly in China.
+Samm Sacks is a cyber policy fellow at New America.
+Her research examines information and communication technology policies globally with a focus on China.
 She has worked on Chinese technology policy issues for over a decade, both with the U.S. government and in the private sector.

 Previously, Sacks launched the industrial cyber business for Siemens in Asia, focusing on energy sector cybersecurity markets in Japan, South Korea, and China.
-Prior to this, she led China technology sector analysis at the political risk consultancy Eurasia Group.
-Prior to this, she worked at Booz Allen Hamilton and Defense Group Inc., where she was an analyst-linguist focused on China’s technology development.
+Prior to this, she led China technology sector analysis at the political risk consultancy Eurasia Group and worked as an analyst and Chinese linguist with the intelligence community.

 She is a frequent contributor to television, radio, and print media (with appearances on Bloomberg, Marketplace, MSNBC, National Public Radio, PBS NewsHour) and comments in the Financial Times, New York Times, Politico, Washington Post, Wall Street Journal, among others.
 Her articles have appeared in the Atlantic, Foreign Affairs, MIT Tech Review, and Slate.
 She has testified multiple times before Congress.

 Sacks is also a senior fellow at Yale Law School’s Paul Tsai China Center.
 A former Fulbright scholar in Beijing, Sacks holds an M.A. from Yale University in international relations and a B.A. from Brown University in Chinese literature.
 She lives with her husband and two young sons in New York.